Software as a Service (SaaS) Agreement

 3. Customer Responsibilities

+- General.
 Customer is responsible and liable for all uses of the Services and Documentation resulting from access provided by Customer, directly or indirectly, whether such access or use is permitted by or in violation of this Agreement.
 Without limiting the generality of the foregoing, Customer is responsible for all acts and omissions of Authorized Users, and any act or omission by an Authorized User that would constitute a breach of this Agreement if taken by Customer will be deemed a breach of this Agreement by Customer.
 Customer shall use reasonable efforts to make all Authorized Users aware of this Agreement's provisions as applicable to such Authorized User's use of the Services, and shall cause Authorized Users to comply with such provisions.

+- Third-Party Products.
 Provider may from time to time make Third-Party Products available to Customer.
 For purposes of this Agreement, such Third-Party Products are subject to their own terms and conditions and the applicable flow through provisions referred to in Exhibit A. If Customer does not agree to abide by the applicable terms for any such Third-Party Products, then Customer should not install or use such Third-Party Products.

 4. Service Levels and Support

+- Support.
 Subject to Customer’s timely payment of Fees, access rights granted hereunder entitles Customer to the support described in the SLA.

 5. Fees and Payment

-Customer shall pay Provider the fees (“Fees”) as set forth in Exhibit A or on the applicable Order Form without offset or deduction.
+- Fees.
+Customer shall pay Provider the fees (“Fees”) specified in Exhibit A or on the applicable Order Form without offset or deduction.
 Customer shall make all payments hereunder in US dollars on or before the due date set forth in Exhibit A or on the applicable Order Form.
 If Customer fails to make any payment when due, without limiting Provider's other rights and remedies: (i) Provider may charge interest on the past due amount at the rate of 1.5% per month calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable law; (ii) Customer shall reimburse Provider for all reasonable costs incurred by Provider in collecting any late payments or interest, including attorneys' fees, court costs, and collection agency fees; and (iii) if such failure continues for thirty (30) days or more, Provider may suspend Customer's and its Authorized Users' access to any portion or all of the Services until such amounts are paid in full.

+- Taxes.
 All Fees and other amounts payable by Customer under this Agreement are exclusive of taxes and similar assessments.
 Customer is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Customer hereunder, other than any taxes imposed on Provider's income.

 6. Confidential Information